 While women have earned more bachelor’s degrees than men for years, women also now make up half of the college-educated workforce in the United States.

 Women make up the majority of some professions, like speech language pathology, but are still a minority in many fields, like computer programming.
 However, one in three immigrant women living in the United States has a bachelor’s degree.
 Of those women, one in eight works in a STEM field, making them an invaluable contributor to closing the gender gap in STEM fields.

 Women are also a minority when it comes to leading organizations.
 Women make up only 6.6% of Fortune 500 CEOs.
 As IIE points out, with more women entering fields where they are underrepresented, they can bring a much-needed perspective and necessary change.
-They are also key to creating economic growth: there were more than 1.2 million international female entrepreneurs in the United States in 2017.
+They are also key to creating economic growth: there were more than 1.2 million female international entrepreneurs in the United States in 2017.

 Of course, the reality is women are still earning less than men.
 Specifically, the average woman earns 80 cents for every dollar their average male counterpart earns.
 Asian women earn a bit more, at 85 cents to the dollar, while Hispanic women earn 53 cents on the dollar.